 These changes in fertility could be attributed to sperm mobility.
 Even if you have enough sperm, weak swimmers won’t be able to fertilize an egg.
 One study found that people around 55 years had sperm that traveled 10% less distance than those who were 25 years old, suggesting a motility decrease of about 0.8% per year.

 Seminal volume — the total amount of discharge during ejaculation — also decreases as you get older.
-While it stays pretty steady throughout your 20s and 30s, semen volume drops from around 2.80 mL at age 45 to 1.95 mL at ages 56, and above.
+While it stays pretty steady throughout your 20s and 30s, semen volume drops from.

 Put together, all of these changes can affect your ability to fertilize an egg — but with a little fertility assistance, they shouldn’t be dealbreakers.